Back-end Engineering Articles

 * Framework to Solve Coding Challenges with Ruby

-It's essential to have the basics of Ruby and Data Structures before doing coding challenges because it can be tricky if you don't do that.
-All the articles listed are in order, which is crucial if you don't know where to start or what's steps to follow to have all of these concepts.
+It’s important to have the basics of Ruby and Data Structures before doing coding challenges, because it can be hard if you don’t do that.
+All of the articles listed above are in order, which is important if you don’t know where to start or what’s the steps to follow to have all of these concepts

-Pay attention to this problem because it might seem very simple.
-However, you have to consider that while integers in the input array are sorted in ascending order, their squares won't necessarily be as well because of the possible presence of negative numbers.
+Pay attention to this problem, because it might seem very simple, however you have to take into account that while integers in the input array are sorted in increasing order, their squares won’t necessarily be as well, because of the possible presence of negative numbers.

 Expected Results

-As you will see, the expected results talk by themselves and can explain the expected behavior of your algorithm.
-When we see different inputs, we have to return the output accordingly.
+As you will see the expected results talk by themselves and can explain the expected behavior of your algorithm.
+When we see different inputs you have to return the output accordingly.

 Sample Input